CookieModz/email2gotify/README.md

 A fork of [email2pb](https://github.com/side2k/email2pb)

-This simple script allows to redirect mail input(from postfix, for example) from a certain mail address to a Gotify notification.
+This simple script allows to redirect mail input (from postfix, for example) from a certain mail address to a Gotify notification.
 Useful to send pushes from sources which are able to send email only.

 ### Example usage

 Let's imagine that we want to redirect all emails sent to push@example.com to your Gotify account (and therefore to your mobile devices).
-These instructions below were tested on Ubuntu 16.04, with Python 2.7.12.
+These instructions below were tested on Debian 11, Python 3.9.

 #### Step zero: setup and configure postfix for domain example.com and other prerequisites